Skip to content ↓

 International travel risk policy

-MIT is a global institution, and travel is an essential element of MIT’s operations (educational benefits of global immersion, international research collaborations, etc.).
+MIT is a global institution, and travel is an essential element of MIT’s operations.
 However, travel can also carry risks that should be identified and managed.

-All travelers should understand the risks associated with their trip, be informed about local conditions at their destination, carefully plan for contingencies, and exercise caution while in transit and once they arrive at their destination.
-See the “In-depth” section below for more information.
+The safety, security, and health of the MIT community is of paramount importance, and all travelers should understand the risks associated with their trip, be informed about local conditions at their destination, carefully plan for contingencies, and exercise caution while in transit and once they arrive at their destination.

 Student travel policy

 This policy covers MIT-related travel by currently enrolled MIT undergraduate and graduate students.
-Recently graduated MIT students traveling less than 90 days from the date of their graduation are also covered if on a continuation of a program enrolled in prior to graduation.
+Recently graduated MIT students traveling less than 90 days from their graduation date are also covered if on a continuation of a program enrolled in prior to graduation.
 (If a June graduation, coverage is the lesser of 90 days or until September 30th, whichever occurs first.)

 “MIT-related travel”

 “MIT-related” travel is defined as travel by any member of the MIT community on MIT business.
 “MIT business” is defined as any program or activity that is required or run by MIT or financially supported through any MIT account.
-Students who are traveling wholly for personal reasons and without financial support from MIT (i.e., without funding through any MIT account) are not subject to MIT’s travel policy.
-Individual discretion governs decisions regarding such personal travel.
+Students traveling wholly for personal reasons and without financial support from MIT (i.e., without funding through any MIT account) are not subject to MIT’s travel policy.

 Travel Registry